ERC725Alliance/erc725.js/CONTRIBUTING.md

 After consideration, the pull request may require more work or fixes until it is approved.

-After approval, the pull request will be merged into the current 'under developmnet' branch (`develop`)
+After approval, the pull request will be merged into the current 'under development' branch (`develop`)